-On the afternoon of May 26, 2019, I found myself sitting at the edge of my bed, looking out of my 5th floor bedroom window and thinking about was how lucky I was to be spending an entire summer in one of the most beautiful cities in the world.
-This quaint apartment on Place de Ternes in Paris, France, was where I would call home in the summer of 2019.
+On the afternoon of May 26, 2019, I found myself sitting at the edge of my bed, looking out of my fifth floor bedroom window and thinking about was how lucky I was to spend an entire summer in one of the most beautiful cities in the world.
+This quaint apartment on Place de Ternes in Paris, France, was where I called home in Summer '19.

 |The view from my bedroom window in my host mom's apartment|